SehajDxstiny/personal-website/src/pages/posts/meaning-of-life.md

 The ideas of techno-progress with a touch of fallibilism and optimism?
 Maybe.
 The richest man in the world uses the same computers as a middle class person.
 World class products for everyone, making everyone richer.
 Factories make that possible.
 The road from starting agriculture to building rockets, is almost entirely the story of building better hardware, and thus, better factories.

-So earth is about to complete its revolution around the sun, which is our 19th one.
+So earth is about to complete its revolution around the sun, and today we (brothers) completed our 19th one.
 This is a snapshot of principles we want to be guided with.
 The main reason behind this is to make sure we don’t acclimate to the ways of mediocrity, and lose our optimism in the future.
-This is a culmination of years of exploration we’ve been doing to find better ways of thinking about work, life, society and the universe - but it is in no way exhaustive, and we will be adding more things as we go through life.
+This is a culmination of years of exploration we’ve been doing to find better ways of thinking about work, life, society and the universe - but it is in no way exhaustive, and we will be adding more as we go through life.

 1. Fallibilism and intellectual humility.
 The idea that one can be wrong about anything at anytime.
 One needs to strive to get better explanations.
 Conjecture and refutation.
 [Evolution](https://www.youtube.com/watch?v=N3tRFayqVtk) does that, so who are we not to?
 It’s probably good to assume we’re fools, even if we are not (though we probably are).